 Among the primary motivations for all travelers to visit Bucharest are the mentioned low price rates of alcohol, the extravagance of clubs, and the many beautiful women who rush to party every weekend.

 Below are the best clubs in the city.
-True to its reputation, Bucharest is one of the liveliest cities in Europe when it comes to dance clubs!
+True to its reputation, Bucharest is one of the liveliest cities in Europe when it comes to dancing clubs!